Eight-time Offie nominated Theatre Company

 Mercurius was set up in 2012 to create theatre that inspired, from new writing to neglected classics, with a style that was intriguing, exciting and entertaining but never dull.

-Anton Chekhov's Vaudevilles, translated and adapted by Michael Frayn, launched this new company.
+ANTON CHEKHOV'S VAUDEVILLES, translated and adapted by Michael Frayn, launched this new company.
 It transferred to Jermyn Street Theatre in June 2013 and returned by popular demand, as a co-production with Jermyn Street Theatre in January 2014.
-School for Wives played at The White Bear in March 2013 and was nominated for two Offies, Best Director (Jenny Eastop) and Best Actor (Tom Barratt).
-The Waiting Room transferred from Leicester Square Theatre to Above The Arts, the West Endís newest performance space in June 2015.
+SCHOOL FOR WIVES played at The White Bear in March 2013 and was nominated for two Offies, Best Director (Jenny Eastop) and Best Actor (Tom Barratt).
+THE WAITING ROOM transferred from Leicester Square Theatre to Above The Arts, the West End's newest performance space in June 2015.

-Mercurius returned for the fourth time to The Rose Playhouse, Bankside, following the five star reviewed, sell-out success of A TRICK TO CATCH THE OLD ONE (May 2014 - Offie nomination Best Actor, editorís choice Everything Theatre), A CHASTE MAID IN CHEAPSIDE (March 2015) and THE DEVIL IS AN ASS (November 2015 - LondonTheatre1 top ten production of 2015) with Ben Jonsonís comedy THE ALCHEMIST, 7th to 30th June 2016.
+Mercurius also had four sold out, 5 star reviewed productions at The Rose Playhouse, Bankside: A TRICK TO CATCH THE OLD ONE (May 2014 - Offie nomination Best Actor, editor's choice Everything Theatre), A CHASTE MAID IN CHEAPSIDE (March 2015), THE DEVIL IS AN ASS (November 2015 - LondonTheatre1 top ten production of 2015) and THE ALCHEMIST (June 2016 - MindTheBlog top ten production of 2016).